A taste of teamLab magic at Future World, the ArtScience Museum’s new permanent exhibition.

 However, with this exhibition being a collaboration between the ArtScience Museum and teamLab, and me having recently written about teamLab Borderless, I thought it’s might be fun to do a simple comparison.
-As in, how is Future World compared to Borderless?
+As in, how does Future World compare to Borderless?
 Is it the same deal?
 The same experience?
+Etc?

-Can you skip Borderless in Tokyo by going to Future World?
+Can you skip Borderless in Tokyo after visiting this smaller exhibition?

 Verdict, it’s largely the same experience.
 That is, in a limited way.
 But first, some pictures from my visit.

 Where Art Meets Science

 The exhibition is divided into 5 “narratives.”
 These being, Nature, Town, Sanctuary, Park, and Space.